sddaniels/transition-forward-project/src/pages/index.md

       - title: Develop Resources &nbsp;&nbsp;<span class="block-tag">Coming Soon</span>
         content: >-
-          We create and maintain resources to help organizations write policies and guidelines that are inclusive of transgender and gender non-conforming employees.
+          We create and maintain resources to help organizations write policies and guidelines that are inclusive of transgender and non-binary employees.
       - title: Create Awareness
         content: >-
-          We are a community working to raise awareness of why these policies and guidelines are important.
+          We are a community working to raise awareness of why transgender and non-binary inclusive places of work are important.
 template: home
 ---